ladsantos/crepe/README.md

 Installation
 ------------

-CREPE is compatible with Python 2.7.
-Compatibility with other versions of Python is not yet verified.
-Required packages: 'nose', 'numpy'.
+CREPE is compatible with Python 2 and 3.
+Required package: 'numpy'.
 Recommended packages: 'matplotlib', 'pip'.

 Use git to grab the latest version of CREPE (you might need administrative rights to install it - in that case, use sudo):